jpratt2/CucumberTemplateJava/README.md

 Note the [0] at the end for the index value because jQuery returns a collection of elements.
 Also note that single quotes are used.
 The automatic wait occurs only for By selectors and CSS selectors, but not for jQuery selectors.

-Selenide locators may be coded in the Locators class.

 To get an element that isn't first, it is possible to put a By locator or a cssSelector within single quotes and follow it by a number to obtain the element with that INDEX value.

     And I click 'By.tagname("button")'3